BetonQuest/BetonQuest/docs/API/ConfigPatcher.md

 The config's version is shown inside each config as the value of the `configVersion` key.
 It is automatically set by the patcher.
 It uses a slightly different format: `1.2.3.4` in the patch file is `1.2.3-CONFIG-4` in the config.

-Example development cycle:
+!!! info "Example development cycle:"
     * `2.0.0` is in development...
         - A change to the config is introduced in a dev build :arrow_right: `configVersion: "2.0.0-CONFIG-1"`
         - A change to the config is introduced in another dev build :arrow_right: `configVersion: "2.0.0-CONFIG-2"`
         - `2.0.0` is released.
 Therefore `2.0.0-CONFIG-2` becomes the final config version of `2.0.0`.
     * `2.0.1` is in development...
         - A change to the config is introduced :arrow_right: `configVersion: "2.0.1-CONFIG-1"`
         - `2.0.1` is released.
 Therefore `2.0.1-CONFIG-1` becomes the final config version of `2.0.1`.
     * `2.0.2` is in development...
         - No changes to the config are introduced.
         - `2.0.2` is released. `2.0.1-CONFIG-1` is still the config version of the `2.0.2` release as no changes have been introduced to the config.

-!!! warning
-    Although the `configVersion` of the plugin's config is automatically updated by the Patcher, the resource file in your project must of course be updated manually.
-Don't forget to do so, otherwise new users may have broken default configs.
+The patcher will also automatically set the version to the newest available patch version if the `configVersion` is an empty string.
+Therefore, setting the configVersion to an empty string in your config's resource file is recommended.
+The patcher will make sure it's always up-to-date.

 ## Transformer Types